pivotx/backendbundle/README.md

 BackendBundle
 =============

 This is the default PivotX BackendBundle.

-Install the CoreBundle first.
+Follow the instruction inside the CoreBundle to install PivotX.